 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Krista DiSano: although here we focus on mice this procedure can be easily applied to the analysis of intrathecal protein synthesis and barrier integrity in every animal model as well as humans.
+A similar approach is already used, for example, to check for diseases of the central nervous system in patients and, by analyzing the CSF IgG content, it is often used to help diagnose multiple sclerosis.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera